Skip to main content

 • 400mg

-If you buy direct from Puritan's Pride, one bottle of 600mg costs $118.49, which seems extremely expensive until you realize you actually get three bottles for this price.
-Puritan’s Price lists this as a “Buy 1 Get 2 Free” promotion, but considering that price, it really just amounts to bulk savings.
-And that promotional structure prevents you from buying a single bottle at a lower price if you don’t have over $100 to spend up-front.
+If you buy directly from Puritan's Pride, one 240-count bottle of our recommended 100mg costs a hair over $50, which seems extremely expensive until you realize you actually get three bottles for this price.
+Puritan’s Price lists this as a “Buy 1 Get 1 Free” promotion, but considering the price, it really just amounts to bulk savings.
+And that promotional structure prevents you from buying a single bottle at a lower price.
+You could get a 60-count bottle in a buy-one-get-one deal for around $14, but that still ends up being more expensive per dose and per gram than the 240-count alternative.

 Because of this, unless you know for sure that this is the right product for you, you may be better off considering other purchasing options.
-We'd suggest purchasing from Amazon, where you really can buy a single, 60-serving bottle of Q-Sorb 600mg for $30, which is actually $7-$9 less than the effective single-bottle price you'd get buying direct (with or without a subscription).
-This way, you can try the product without spending over $100 at the outset.
+We'd suggest purchasing from Amazon, where you really can buy a single, 60-serving bottle of Q-Sorb 100mg for $10.
+This way, you can try the product without spending over $50 at the outset.

-Here’s a closer look at how the pricing works out if you choose to buy direct.
+Here’s a closer look at how the pricing works out if you choose to buy the 240-count bottle directly.

-As you can see, there isn’t much of a reason to spend the additional money on the six-bottle deal, as its final cost per bottle works out to the same numbers as the three-bottle deal.
 No other company in this space has such an odd price structure.
-It works out to a reasonable cost overall, but it’s prohibitive to those without a lot of capital.
-You can set your shipments to arrive in intervals running from 1-6 months.
+It works out to a reasonable cost overall, but it’s a bit prohibitive to those without a lot of capital.
+With free shipping on orders over $30, the 240-count bottle nets free shipping at any level.
+Also, you can set your shipments to arrive in intervals running from one to six months.

 Puritan’s Pride’s 90-day return policy is the second-most generous on our list, falling short of Life Extension’s one-year guarantee but beating out the next best policy by a month.